Tyson Fury Profile

 While John was in prison Tyson was trained by his Uncle Peter Fury, who was in his corner for the Klitschko win.
 His father is credited as being a huge influence on helping Fury beat depression and becoming world champion once again.

-He is married to Paris Fury and the couple have five children in their three sons named Prince Tyson Fury II, Prince yAdonis Amaziah, and Prince John James; and two daughters named Venezuela, and Valencia Amber.
+He is married to Paris Fury and the couple have six children in their three sons named Prince Tyson Fury II, Prince yAdonis Amaziah, and Prince John James; and three daughters named Venezuela, Valencia Amber and Athena Fury.

 They all featured in ITV's documentary series named 'Meet the Fury's' which followed Fury and his family's journey ahead of his rematch with Wilder.
 Tyson is the older brother of Tommy Fury, who entered the Love Island villa back in June 2019.